-Up to that day, the Holy Spirit had been with them, but Jesus now told the eleven that when He came, He shall be in them.
+The Holy Spirit had been with them until that day, but Jesus told the eleven that He would be in them when He came.
 On the Day of Pentecost, when the Holy Spirit came upon the believers and empowered them, He would baptize (dip into, immerse) them into the spiritual Body of Christ: "For in one Spirit we were all baptized into one body, whether Jews or Greeks, slave or free, and we were all given one Spirit to drink" (1 Corinthians 12:13).
 The Spirit of God would reside in them, and not just with them as before.
-Before Pentecost, the thought that the Spirit had been with them could be:
+Before Pentecost, the thought that the Spirit had been with them could be the following:

-1) A reference to the presence of Christ living with them as they went from place to place with Him, especially since John the apostle wrote of Jesus that He had the Spirit without measure (John 3:34).

-2) The reference to the Spirit being with them could also be talking about the time He sent them out in ministry, and He had given them authority and power to lay hands on the sick and cast out demons (Matthew 10:8, Luke 9:1-2).
-Their ministry of doing the works of Jesus was a result of the Spirit being with them, but as yet He was not indwelling them.
-The Spirit could only come and live in them as a result of their hearts being purified by the sacrificial substitutionary work of Christ on the cross, "for he purified their hearts by faith" (Acts 15:9).
+- 1) A reference to the presence of Christ living with them as they went from place to place with Him, especially since John the Apostle wrote of Jesus that He had the Spirit without measure (John 3:34). - 2) The reference to the Spirit being with them could also be about the time He sent them out in ministry, giving them authority and power to lay hands on the sick and cast out demons (Matthew 10:8, Luke 9:1-2).
+Their ministry of doing the works of Jesus resulted from the Spirit being with them, but He was not indwelling them until the Day of Pentecost.
+The Spirit could only come and live in them because their hearts were purified by the sacrificial, substitutionary work of Christ on the cross, "for he purified their hearts by faith" (Acts 15:9).

-Jesus then told the disciples that when the parakletos comes within them, as He did on the Day of Pentecost, from that point on the Holy Spirit would teach them and remind them of all things Christ had taught them.
+Jesus then told the disciples that when the paraklētos came within them, as He did on the Day of Pentecost, from that point on, the Holy Spirit would teach them and remind them of all things Christ had taught them.